 Are there interventions that can improve our mind by enhancing our gut microbiota?

-In this video we explore the results of some studies that investigated this topic in human, trying to find another piece of the microbiota-brain-gut puzzle, and trying to understand whether the claims and generalization that could be easily found around us are true.
+In this video, we explore the results of some studies that investigated this topic in humans, trying to find another piece of the microbiota-brain-gut puzzle, and trying to understand whether the claims and generalisations around us are true.